telegraf/telegraf-i18n/readme.md

 const app = new Telegraf(process.env.BOT_TOKEN)

-// telegraf-i18n will save current locale setting in session(if available) app.use(Telegraf.memorySession())
+// telegraf-i18n can save current locale setting into session.
+// You need to use any session middleware and provide `sessionName` via configuration. const i18n = new TelegrafI18n({
+  sessionName: 'session',
+  directory: path.resolve(__dirname, 'locales')
+})
+app.use(Telegraf.memorySession())
 app.use(i18n.middleware())